 Days Inventory Outstanding (DIO) are an important metric for chipmakers, as it reflects the capital intensity of the business and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise the company may have to downsize production.

-AMD's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 49.7% in Q3, up 1.3 percentage points year on year.
+AMD's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 50.8% in Q4, up 0.6 percentage points year on year.

-AMD reported an operating margin of 22.7% in Q3, down 1.7 percentage points year on year.
+AMD reported an operating margin of 22.5% in Q4, down 5 percentage points year on year.
 Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.

 Earnings, Cash & Competitive Moat

 Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-AMD's free cash flow came in at $842 million in Q3, up 10.2% year on year.
+AMD's free cash flow came in at $443 million in Q4, down 39.8% year on year.

-Sporting a market capitalization of $96.9 billion, more than $5.59 billion in cash and with positive free cash flow over the last twelve months, we're confident that AMD has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $116 billion, more than $5.85 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

 Is Now The Time?